Meet George “Brick” Johnstone, Ph.D., ABPP, The O. Wayne Rollins Director of Brain Injury Research at Shepherd Center

 What is your primary role at Shepherd Center?

-I joined Shepherd Center on February 3, 2020, as the director of brain injury research.
+I joined Shepherd Center on February 3, 2020, as the O. Wayne Rollins Director of Brain Injury Research.
 My primary role is to lead research to improve the outcomes of individuals with brain injury.

 The priority for me right now in my first several months at Shepherd Center is to organize all of the research for the acquired brain injury (ABI) programs at Shepherd and evaluate and document ways to improve outcomes for patients with brain injury.